sidneykung/sql_queries/README.md

 ## SQL Queries

 This repository contains fundamental SQL queries.
-Read the comments to understand what each query does.

 Please note that every SQL system accepts a different syntax so be sure to refer to documentation.

 ## Resources
 1. [Khan Academy’s Intro to SQL course](https://www.khanacademy.org/computing/computer-programming/sql): Instructional videos and hands-on activities reinforcing the SQL you learned in the course.
 (5 hours)